RaviTeja110820/aws/AWS Essentials.md

 ***AWS Web Application Firewall (WAF)*** is a web-based application that allows for monitoring of ingress and egress traffic on provisioned web services.
 These could be in an AWS CloudFront distribution, behind an AWS Load Balancer or standalone instance.
 AWS WAF includes AWS Shield (AWS Shield Standard that comes at no additional cost and AWS Shield Advanced, on subscription) that protects against SYN floods, DNS query floods and UDP reflection attacks amongst others.

+***AWS Global Accelerator*** is a networking service that improves the performance of your users' traffic by up to 60% using Amazon Web Services' global network infrastructure.
+When the internet is congested, AWS Global Accelerator optimizes the path to your application to keep packet loss, jitter, and latency consistently low.

 # Transfer
 ***AWS Direct Connect*** is a service that enables you to establish a dedicated private connection between your data center and VPC.
 The private connection that AWS Direct Connect provides helps you to reduce network costs and increase the amount of bandwidth that can travel through your network.